sleepymalc/pbb.wtf/content/posts/VSCode-LaTeX-Inkscape/index.md

 If you still don't know what to expect, please check out my [Notes](./Notes) taken in this setup.

 [^1]: This setup is universal for VS Code users indeed.
-The only part that'll be macOS-specific is the Inkscape part ([Inkscape-figures](#inkscape-figure-manager) and [Inkscape-shortcut-manager](#inkscape-shortcut-manager)).
+The only part that'll be macOS-specific is the Inkscape part ([Inkscape-figure-manager](#inkscape-figure-manager) and [Inkscape-shortcut-manager](#inkscape-shortcut-manager)).
 While the first part can be replaced by [super-figure](https://github.com/Joao-Peterson/super-figure) (while I still prefer my setup, you can still try it out even if you're in macOS), and you can certainly achieve a similar result in Windows as in my [Notes](./Notes), the drawing speed will be slower without the shortcut manager.
 Just keep that in mind.

 <div align="center">
 	<img src="./figures/note.png"/>